Fazil-kagdi/lung-nodule-segmentation-classification/README.md

 or just replace the entire data folder in LIDC-IDRI-Preprocessing-master with this folder you can download [here](https://drive.google.com/drive/folders/196VKBCb8DlEdzSwZHE8Mz7gHAsahyJGA?usp=sharing)

+### 📓 Running the Pipeline

+After installing requirements and running the preprocessing script, open the main Jupyter notebook to run the complete pipeline:

+The notebook includes:

+#### 🔹 Segmentation Model Training (U-Net)
+- Trains on 2D slices from preprocessed CT scans.
+- Uses **Dice + BCE** loss with a positive pixel weighting strategy.
+- Saves the best model as `best_model.pth`.

+#### 🔹 Patch Extraction
+- Extracts **64×64 patches** around nodules from the images using bounding boxes.
+- Patches are saved under:
+  - `patches/benign/`
+  - `patches/malignant/`

+#### 🔹 Classification Model Training (ResNet18)
+- Classifies each patch as **benign** or **malignant**.
+- Best model saved as `best_classifier.pth`.

+#### 🔹 Joint Visualization
+- Randomly picks a **nodule slice and patch**.
+- Displays:
+  - Original CT image
+  - Ground truth segmentation
+  - U-Net prediction
+  - Classification result vs. ground truth

 ## 📊 Results

 - **Segmentation Dice Score**: ~0.75 (on validation set of 30 patients)